thc25/testrepo/README.md

-# Read me
+# READ ME

-Hello!
-There's *nothing* to add so far.

 ## Purpose of this repo
 Creating this repo just to play around with git commands.

 ## Intended audience
-Just myself for now.
+Just me!